Monitoring-Research-IRC/irc-species-classification-model/README.md

 The model was trained using the **Mega Efficient Wildlife Classifier (MEWC)** framework.

 Training imagery consisted of wildlife camera trap photographs collected in Southern California by Irvine Ranch Conservancy and from images shared on iNaturalist under Creative Commons licenses.
-A complete list of photographs used for training, together with their licenses and attribution informaton is provided in `inaturalist_attribution.xlsx`.
+A complete list of iNaturalist photographs used for training, together with their licenses and attribution informaton is provided in `inaturalist_attribution.xlsx`.
 We sincerely thank the iNaturalist community for making biodiversity observations available for research and conservation.

 To protect sensitive locations, privacy, and data ownership agreements, the training imagery is **not included** in this repository.